okx/zkevm-prover/README.md

 ### Aggregator client

 - It establishes a connection to an Aggregator server.
-- Multiple X1 Provers can simultaneously connect to the Aggregator server, thereby enhancing the proof generation capability.
+- Multiple XLayer Provers can simultaneously connect to the Aggregator server, thereby enhancing the proof generation capability.
 - Upon being invoked by the Aggregator service for batch proof generation:
   - The Prover component processes the input data (a set of EVM transactions), computes the resulting state, and creates a proof based on the PIL polynomial definitions and their constraints.
   - The Executor component integrates 14 state machines to process the input data and produce evaluations of the committed polynomials, essential for proof generation.
 Each state machine generates its computational evidence, and intricate calculations are passed on to the subsequent state machine.